custom-components/gpodder/README.md

 ## Pre-Installation
 1. Setup an account for [gPodder][gpodder]
 2. Subscribe to your favorite podcasts (I hope to add subscription management from the component in the future)
+3. Make sure your subscriptions are being synced to the device you intend to use in Home Assistant.

 ## Installation